henrycosentino/key_rate_analysis/README.md

 - Load data from Excel into Python
 - Clean data frames
 - Impute monthly and quarterly macroeconomic data
-  - Impute missing values using a compound growth rate method to disaggregate data to a lower frequency.
+  - Impute missing values using a compound and linear growth rate method to disaggregate data to a lower frequency.
 - Impute daily macroeconomic data
   - The imputation method assumed a simple linear relationship and was primarily used to clean up one-off daily missing values.
 - A period was defined